 Before approving the tax increase, the Maryland lawmakers should have looked on the state map better.
 The matter is that every state neighboring Maryland has lower cigarette taxes: Pennsylvania has a $1.35-a-pack, Delaware’s smokers pay $1.15 tax, Virginia is home to one of the lowest taxes in the nation with modest 30 cents per pack, and West Virginia has 55 cent-per pack cigarette tax.
 Since Maryland is very small in size, its residents prefer to cross the borderline to stock up for cigarettes in the neighboring states.

 It was proven a long time ago, that the more restrictions the lawmakers place on a product, the more flourishing the black market becomes.
 Smokers seek cheaper cigarettes and the black market supplies them, so it is not surprising that police authorities claim they expect the number of detained cigarettes smugglers to double this year in comparison to the previous years.
+Now smokers have turned to order cigarettes online and receive tobacco products at a low price, but not usually they are of high quality.

 Maryland authorities state thy have taken control on the smugglers of cigarettes.
 Police agents have been standing across the borders of Maryland to detain every person who has more cigarettes in their cars than the legal limit permits (two packs), and every individual caught on smuggling would face hefty fines and even prison terms.